ablestack/graphql-codegen-hasura/README.md

 GQLHelper.Fragments.Dog.clientWriteQueryObjects(/* params */)    // Write query to cache (and broadcast) GQLHelper.Fragments.Dog.cacheWriteQueryObjects(/* params */)     // Write query to cache (no broadcast)

-GQLHelper.Fragments.Dog.clientWriteQueryInsert(/* params */)    // Convert an 'InsertInput' object to a Fragment type, and add to the the cached results of a query (and broadcast)
+GQLHelper.Fragments.Dog.clientWriteQueryInsert(/* params */)    // ** Convert an 'InsertInput' object to a Fragment type, and add to the the cached results of a query (and broadcast)
-GQLHelper.Fragments.Dog.cacheWriteQueryInsert(/* params */)     // Convert an 'InsertInput' object to a Fragment type, and add to the the cached results of a query (and broadcast)
+GQLHelper.Fragments.Dog.cacheWriteQueryInsert(/* params */)     // ** Convert an 'InsertInput' object to a Fragment type, and add to the the cached results of a query (and broadcast)

+// ** See packages/graphql-codegen-hasura-core/src/utils.test.ts for example usage of clientWriteQueryInsert.
+The "fieldMap" parameter could be automated, but is non-trivial dev.
+So, for future version or community pull request.

 ```